staillebois/avro-python/README.md

     ```bash
     python deser.py
     ```
-3. The serialized Avro data will be written to user.avro.
+3. The serialized Avro data will be written to `user.avro`, and the deserialized data will be printed to the console.

 ## Avro Schema